zacharymilbourn/teamslack/README.md

 BUILD INSTRUCTIONS
 -------
-Build for Windows with Xojo 2022 r3.1
+Build with Windows with Xojo 2022 r3.1

 INFORMATION